 "HP-hour Charge" shall have such meaning as set forth in Section 3.3.

-"Interconnection Facilities" means all equipment and facilities, including the electrical substation, necessary to deliver electrical energy from the point at which ECS receives such energy from the Utility to the Compressor Motor.
+"Interconnection Facilities" means all equipment and facilities, including the electrical substation, necessary to deliver electrical energy from the point at which ECS receives such energy from the Utility to the Compressor Driver.

 "kW" means kilowatt, a unit of power.